gary-archer/oauth.cloudnative.deployment/README.md

 ## View Kubernetes Resources

-The deployment aims for a real world setup for a development computer, with multiple nodes:
+The deployment aims for a real world setup for a development computer, with multiple worker nodes:

 ```text
 kubectl get nodes: